RSP 502–03: Certification of Sponsored Project Effort

 Effort Commitment and Certification

 Certification, per federal regulation, must be performed by an individual with suitable means of verification.
 Faculty, academic professionals, faculty associates, postdoctoral appointments, university staff, and classified staff certify their own effort.
-Effort reports for graduate assistants/associates are certified by the PI.
+Effort reports for graduate assistants/associates are certified by the principal investigator (PI).
 Occasionally, when the employee or PI is unable to certify the effort report, another individual with suitable means of verifying the employee’s effort may certify the effort report.
 It is the responsibility of the certifiers to adjust percentages in the effort report if they do not adequately reflect actual effort.
 Adjustments of 5 percent or greater must be made when certifying the effort report.

 Minimum Effort Requirements

 Sponsoring agencies expect some measure of PI effort on a sponsored project to demonstrate leadership of the project.
-ASU does not typically cost-share effort on a voluntary basis, consistent with its objectives of receiving fair compensation from sponsors for research and scholarly activity conducted at the university.
+ASU does not typically propose cost sharing effort on a voluntary basis, consistent with its objectives of receiving fair compensation from sponsors for research and scholarly activity conducted at the university.
 Pursuant to OMB Memoranda 01-06, Principal Investigators and/or key personnel should devote at least 1 percent effort to their research projects, including mandatory and voluntary committed effort.
 The specific amount of effort beyond the minimum 1 percent is determined by the PI based on an estimate of the effort necessary to meet the technical objectives and outcomes of the project.
 Minimum effort requirements do not apply to some types of programs such as equipment and instrumentation or construction awards, dissertation or training grants, or other awards intended as “student augmentation,” or to limited purpose awards such as travel grants or conference support.

 Sponsor-Imposed Salary Caps